brevdev/brev-cli/README.md

 brev stop brevdev/brev-cli
 ```

-delete a workspace from and org
+delete a workspace from an org
 ```
 brev delete brevdev/brev-cli
 ```